LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 14 - Delete vehicle.md

 # Lesson 14 - Delete vehicle

-Final function left to implement for vehicles crud is delete button functionality in the index view and is very quick.
+The final function left to implement for vehicles crud is the delete button functionality in the index view which is very quick.

 1. Extend vehicle store `src/stores/vehicle.js`.